-When buying your first car, you may spend hours poring over the different makes, models, dealers, even colors of your potential new vehicle.
+When buying your first car, you might spend hours researching different makes, models, dealerships, and even colors of your potential vehicle.

 Determine How Much You Can Afford

 The first thing you should do is determine whether you can comfortably take on a new loan now or need to save more for a down payment.
 Saving can also reduce the amount you need to borrow for a car.

 If you have the financial stability to get a car loan, determine how much you are willing to spend on the car based on how much you can afford to pay each month.

 Establish a budget to calculate how much you can afford to borrow:

 - Add up your monthly income.
 Include wages and any self-employed income.